Chiptech at Digital Health Festival 2025

 Pearl personal help buttons are designed and manufactured to reduce electromagnetic interference with other electronic devices.
 Chiptech personal help buttons do not have any magnets.
 Pearl can be worn by a user with a pacemaker or other implanted electronic device.
 However, if the end user has any concerns, please request they consult their medical specialist for further advice.

-SID products utilise the same low power radio frequency (RF) signal as Pearl products to connect to a base unit, and SID can be used near a pacemaker or other implanted electronic device, if required.
+Adi products utilise the same low power radio frequency (RF) signal as Pearl products to connect to a base unit, and Adi can be used near a pacemaker or other implanted electronic device, if required.

-The exception is SID + Magnet, which are supplied with magnets which can cause EMI.
+The exceptions are Adi products which are supplied with magnets which can cause EMI.
 At all times, a pacemaker or implanted electronic device should be kept at least 15cms from products with magnets.

 Mobile Personal Help Devices